 External Examiners’ reports for collaborative programmes are reviewed in exactly the same manner as for programmes taught directly by the University.
 A copy is sent to the appropriate member of staff at the Collaborative Partner and it is expected that there will be a joint development of a response to the Examiner’s report.

-Overview Reports at End of Office
+Overview Reports at End of Term of Office

 Action to be Taken Urgently

-External Examiners’ Responsibilities with Regard to Reports
+External Examiners’ Responsibilities

 External Examiners are responsible for:

-- For taught postgraduate programmes, submitting specific concerns about the taught modules directly to the Programme Director/Examinations Officer shortly after the Examination Board in June and completing an annual report which includes moderation of dissertations (i.e. Part One and Part Two) by 6 December;
+- For postgraduate taught programmes, submitting specific concerns about the taught modules directly to the Programme Director/Examinations Officer shortly after the Examination Board in June and completing an annual report which includes moderation of dissertations (i.e. Part One and Part Two) by 6 December;

 - Ensuring that the subject team respond adequately/with justification with respect to recommendations made to assure the standards and/or enhance quality.